alexamies/buddhist-dictionary/web/corpus/sarvastivadavinayavibhasa-scroll2.md

 English translation: none

-Notes: The texts gives the dates for key events in the Buddha's life.
+Summary: The texts gives the dates for key events in the Buddha's life.
 On the eighth day of the second month the Buddha attained enlightenment.
 On the eighth day of the eighth month the Buddha turned the Dharma Wheel.
 On the eighth day of the eighth month the Buddha reached Nirvana.

+Notes: This passage is included in a collection of texts about the birth of the Buddha and spread of Buddhism in China compiled by Venerable Jue Wei of Fo Guang Shan.
+See the book <em>Parading the Buddha</em> by  Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
+Also see

+[Literature: Buddha’s Birthday Celebrations Accounts] (http://www.paradeofthebuddhas.org/?page_id=197 "Literature: Buddha’s Birthday Celebrations Accounts")